keironchaudhry/p4-lingomeets/README.md

 ## **Website Structure**

-* Website is structured into 8 pages
+* Website is structured into 9 principal pages
 * All pages extend the same base therefore producing a consistent style across the application
 * Pages are the following: